elylucas/nest-ngconf/Guide.md

 ## Meet Nest

 [NestJS](https://nestjs.com) (just Nest from here on out), is a Node framework meant to build server-side applications.
 Not only is it a framework, but it is also a platform to meet many backend application needs, like writing APIs, building microservices, or doing real-time communications through web sockets.
-For us Angular devs, it is a great solution to write our backends with because it fits in so well with the rest of our ecosystem.
+For us Angular devs, it is an excellent solution to write our backends with because it fits in so well with the rest of our ecosystem.

 ## Meet Ionic

 [Ionic](https://ionicframework.com) is a UI framework for building mobile first web applications.
 Ionic provides around 100 UI widgets that give your app a native user experience and lets you code with the technologies you know and love, like Angular, TypeScript, and HTML/CSS.
 With Ionic, you can create native iOS, Android, and Progressive Web Apps with one code base.

 We will use Ionic in this workshop as our UI library.
-No previous experience with Ionic is required, though.
+However, no previous experience with Ionic is required.

 ## Prerequisites

-You will need a recent version of Node installed (this is tested with Node 10 but might work with Node 8).
+You need a recent version of Node installed (this is tested with Node 10 but might work with Node 8).
 Visit [Node's website](https://nodejs.org/en/) to install it.

 To begin, clone the starter app from Github: